galaxyproject/bioblend/docs/index.rst

 CloudMan API
 ~~~~~~~~~~~~

-API used to manipulate the instantiated infrastucture.
+API used to manipulate the instantiated infrastructure.
 For example, scale the
 size of the compute cluster, get infrastructure status, get service status.

 .. toctree::